 - The dissertation advisory committee includes 3 faculty members (in addition to the dissertation advisor) whose areas of concentration relate closely to the projected direction of the dissertation project.
 A list of potential committee members will be compiled by the joint decision of the student and dissertation advisor.

-- The list must then be submitted to the head of the Virology Program before faculty members are contacted.
-The program head will work with the student and advisor to choose the best committee.
-Once approved, the student may then contact faculty members to serve on the DAC.
+- The list must then be approved by the head of the Virology Program before faculty members are contacted.
+The program head will work with the student and advisor to choose the best committee, then the student may contact faculty members to serve on the DAC.

 - DAC members are usually members of the Harvard faculty, but may also come from other area faculties.
 The faculty should be broadly representative of relevant disciplines.